azagniotov/stubby4j/README.md

 XML is not a regular language, it cannot (well, sometimes it can.
 But, most of the times this will cause you tears) be parsed using a regular expression, especially when dealing with large XML `POST` payloads.
 XML is very complex: nested tags, XML comments, CDATA sections, preprocessor directives, namespaces, etc. make it very difficult to create a parse-able & working regular expression.

-Therefore, stubby4j uses under the hood a full-fledged 3rd party XML parser - [XMLUnit](https://github.com/xmlunit/xmlunit).
+Therefore, `stubby4j` uses under the hood a full-fledged 3rd party XML parser - [XMLUnit](https://github.com/xmlunit/xmlunit).

-XMLUnit enables stubbing of XML content with the help of XMLUnit-specific match Regex placeholders.
-Placeholders are used to specify exceptional requirements in the control XML document for use during equality comparison, for example: regex matching.
+XMLUnit enables stubbing of XML content with regular expressions by leveraging XMLUnit-specific Regex match placeholders.
+Placeholders are used to specify exceptional requirements in the control XML document for use during equality comparison (i.e.: regex matching).

 #### How to stub XML containing regular expressions?